Driebble/useless-bot/README.md

 ## Warning!

 OpenAI API is not free.
 Though you can start with free credits on your first sign up.
 This code has been updated to utilize the `gpt-3.5-turbo` model.
 It's 10x more cheaper than the previous `text-davinci-003` model.
-Please check https://openai.com/pricing for mor details.
+Please check https://openai.com/pricing for more details.

 ## Features